Recently, China’s Yellow Sea has been clogged for a surface of nearly 7,700 square miles (20,000 square kilometers) by a massive algae front.

 The so-called “green tide” is a genuine oxygen sucker – typically caused by pollution in China, the algae suck up huge amounts of oxygen needed by marine wildlife to survive, while leaving a foul stench when they wash up on beaches.
 The current algae covering Chinese coasts is a marine plankton known as Enteromorpha prolifera.
 Like I said, this is a regular sight in the region, and last year alone more than a thousand dry-weight tons of algae was cleaned up, the Qingdao city government has said.

-The resident aren’t minding this too hard, however, as one can see in these stunning photographs taken from the site.
+The resident aren’t minding this too hard, as children were even playing in the newly formed algae fields.